+SAMSUNG

+Solve for Tomorrow Competition 2023/24

+Entry Pack

-Welcome to Solve for Tomorrow Competition 2023
+Welcome to Solve for Tomorrow Competition 2023/24

-Want to design a better future?
-Now's your chance...
+Let's solve the future together

-Samsung Solve for Tomorrow Competition 2023 is an opportunity like no other to explore how tech can take on some of society's biggest issues.
+Samsung's Solve for Tomorrow Competition 2023/24 is an opportunity like no other to explore how tech can take on some of society's biggest issues.
 No qualifications needed.

-Can you imagine a world where tech is used as a force for good to improve education, sustainability, social isolation or diversity?
-That's what Solve for Tomorrow Competition 2023 is all about.
+Can you imagine a world where tech is used as a force for good to improve Education, Sustainability, Equity, Diversity & Inclusion or Health & Wellbeing?

+That's what the Solve for Tomorrow Competition 2023/24 is all about.
 A chance for you to come up with a solution of your own.

 All you need is a game changing idea that could make a difference to people and communities most in need.
-Enter it into the Solve for Tomorrow Competition 2023 for the chance to make it happen.
+Then enter the Solve for Tomorrow Competition 2023/24 for the chance to make it happen.

-If you're shortlisted, you'll have the opportunity to accelerate your idea through a programme of workshops, expert coaching and one-to-one mentorship from Samsung, plus cash prizes for the winners.
+If you're shortlisted, you'll have the opportunity to accelerate your idea through a programme of workshops led by industry experts, as well as 1-2-1 mentorship from Samsung employees, plus cash prizes for the winners of £10,000, and £1,000 for runners-up.

 So, what are you waiting for?
 Future innovators, step this way.

 Contents

-- 02 Welcome to Solve for Tomorrow Competition 2023
+- 02 Welcome to Solve for Tomorrow Competition 2023/24

 - 03 How to take part

 - 04 The themes

 - 05 The Design Thinking Process

 - 06 Step 0: Find your problem

 - 07 Step 1: Empathise

 - 08 Step 2: Define

 - 09 Step 3: Ideate

 - 10 Step 4: Prototype

 - 11 Step 5: Share

-- 12 The Solve for Tomorrow Competition 2023
+- 12 The Solve for Tomorrow Competition 2023/24

 - 13 How to enter

 - 14 Competition timeline

-You can be as creative as you want there are no restrictions.
-Your limit is what you dream, so dream big."

-Ramneek Kaur Ahluwalia
+Just start with a really basic problem - because if it is so basic, it will be a need that everyone has.

-Solve for Tomorrow 2022 Winner and Creator of MyVision, a hi-tech cane that uses AI, LiDAR and GPS technology

-How to take part

-So, you're up for the challenge?
+Kiara Taylor Solve for Tomorrow 2022/23 Winner (18-25) and Creator of ReGrow, a device that recycles e-waste into wind turbines and car batteries to support farmers.
+How to take part So, you're up for the challenge?
 Great!
 Here's what you need to know.